Politic.

 So they choose the sentence

-that costs least.
+that costs the least.

 Speech thins